23/DeveloperDocumentation/photo-get-upload-token.md

 # API Method: /api/photo/get-upload-token

-Prepare an upload directly from a user's web browser.
+Pre-authenticate an upload, allowing your client to upload directly to 23's servers from a web browser.

-This method can be used to pre-authenticated uploads to a site without proxying them through your servers and the API. <a href="#flow">The flow</a> is described in detail below, but in general terms this method will return a token which can be included in a standard HTML form (or even a more advanced Flash uploader) to upload photos or videos directly to 23's servers.
+This method can be used to pre-authenticated uploads to a site without proxying them through your servers and the API.
+The flow is described in detail in the <a href="browser-based-uploads">Browser-based uploads</a> section of the API documentation, but in general terms this method will return a token which can be included in a standard HTML form (or even a more advanced Flash uploader) to upload photos or videos directly to 23's servers.

 ### Parameters